Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 Mark Mader

 I think the -- it's really some of the decisions that we go through as a business, we're inspecting every investment decision north of 25,000, within our own [business as] [ph] well.
 So the transactions that are flowing freely are the ones that are clearly business --clearly articulated, have a business exact sponsor, again, we're talking about the transactions that size, business is still happening on the micro transactions, right?
-But if anything has sort of a five digit number in north that is having a different closed process than it has had in the past.
+But if anything has sort of a five digit number and north that is having a different closed process than it has had in the past.

 So we've adjusted our mechanisms.
 We've adjusted how we work with our sales reps and how we check down as we go through that pipeline with them.
 So what we saw in the SMB side, we saw a little bit more pronounced, the full churn on the SMB side.
 And at the larger companies, it really wasn't a change in full churn or overall loss rate actually improved on the quarter.
 But we did see the delay or the deferral of some decisions.